Ravisp946/Data-Visualization-Using-Bokeh-in-Python/README.md

 # Data-Visualization-Using-Bokeh-in-Python
-Assignment of DataLit Course taught By Siraj Raval
+Assignment of DataLit Course taught By Siraj Raval.

 To run this on your system.
 Firstly , install Python3 and then install the Bokeh, Numpy and Pandas Library.